 - Learn your legal rights as an injured maritime worker

-Maintenance under maritime law refers to the costs of maintaining yourself and your daily life when you can’t work, or in simple terms, room and board.
-If you can’t work and earn a wage, because of an injury aboard a vessel, this aspect of the law entitles you to the money you need to pay rent and utilities, to buy food, to pay for insurance and taxes, and to cover any other necessities related to your home.
+If you can’t work and earn a wage because of an injury aboard a vessel, this aspect of the law entitles you to the money you need to pay:

 Cure is related to your injury or illness caused by being on the job as a seaman.
-Whatever medical care you need as a result of that illness or injury should be covered by your employer under the law.
-This includes medical bills, but also medications, transportation to medical appointments, and any kind of reasonable medical treatment, like physical therapy.
+Whatever medical care you need due to that illness or injury should be covered by your employer under the law.
+This includes:

 Maintenance and Cure for Illness